You can restore individual Microsoft Windows guest OS files from backups of Microsoft Windows VMs.

-- To save a file or folder restored from the backup next to the original file or folder, select Restore > Preserve.
+- To save a file or folder restored from the backup next to the original file or folder, select Restore > Keep.
 Veeam Backup & Replication will add the RESTORED- prefix to the original file or folder name and save the restored file or folder in the same location where the original file or folder resides.

 - To save a file or folder on the local machine or in a network shared folder, select Copy To and specify a path to the destination location.